TDarkShadow/iheartnewvegas/main.md

 Files to install:
 - **AnniAnimPack_BugFix 1.3** (Main files)
-  Using default name.
-Merge with the main file.
 - **Bonus Patch** (Main files)
-  Using default name.
   Merge with the main file.

 [**FNV Clean Animations**](https://www.nexusmods.com/newvegas/mods/70599)
 Clean first person animations.
 No new idles, no bugs, no reload cancelling from shooting early or crouching, no compatibility issues.

 Additional files to install:
 - **FNV Clean Animations - Update 2.2.2** (Update files)
-  Using default name.
   Merge with the main file.

 [**Immersive Recoil 2.0**](https://www.nexusmods.com/newvegas/mods/61973)
 Adds recoil animations to player and NPCs.
 Recoil strength is calculated based on weapon base damage, requirements, condition and weight, and the character's skill and strength.
 Aiming down sights and crouching also reduces recoil.